Characters and Their Stories

 Oscar can (sort of) be played as, but cannot be controlled like other characters.
-If the player switches into his body, a clip is played showing Oscar's view while running around on the Midway (called "rat-cam").
+If the player switches into his body, a clip is played showing Oscar's view while running around the Midway (called "Rat Cam").
 The clip ends on top of the rollercoaster, that can only be (again, sort of) accessed this way and by none other character.

 In every ending (except for Dixie's) Ike can be seen obviously awake, running across the path behind Madame Mandrake and screaming Dixie's name.